Jai Shankar, MD, DM, MSc

 How to apply

-Send your application materials to Dr. Jai Shankar, c/o Eunice Dawari, program administrator, at radiology.fellowships@umanitoba.ca.
+- Submit your doucments: Send your application materials to Dr. Jai Shankar, c/o Courtney Verhaeghe, program administrator, at radiology.fellowships@umanitoba.ca.

-NOTE: Interviews will be offered to select candidates based on the evaluation of the submitted application materials.
-We appreciate your interest, but only those selected for an interview will be contacted.
+Interviews will be offered to select applicants based on the review of materials.
+We thank all applicants for their interest, however only those selected for an interview will be contacted.

 Explore the University of Manitoba